sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/ZTP.md

 In this module, you will verify and confirm the prerequisites for Zero Touch Provisioning (ZTP), the feature of IOS XE on the Catalyst 9300 switch.
 At the end of this module, you will issue the 'write erase' command, reload the switch, and watch as the ZTP process completes and the switch is configured programmatically and automatically.

 What is ZTP?
 When a device that supports Zero-Touch Provisioning boots up, and does not find the startup configuration (during initial installation), the device enters the Zero-Touch Provisioning mode.
-The device searches for an IP from a DHCP server and bootstraps itself by enableing the Guest Shell.
+The device searches for an IP from a DHCP server and bootstraps itself by enabling the Guest Shell.
 The device then obtains the IP address or URL of an HTTP/TFTP server, and downloads a Python script from an server to configure the device.

 # Getting Started